movementkitchen/website/src/pages/about/index.md

 I was wondering if I would ever be able to practise anything but extremely gentle low-impact exercise.
 Doing even a simple sun salutation or dynamic lunges would leave me with back and hip spasms for days.

 I found that there was little support offered by the healthcare and very little published research on diastasis recti, especially its connection with back and pelvic pain and dysfunction.
-I couldn’t find a single physiotherapist who had an experience with diastasis recti.
+I couldn’t find a single physiotherapist at the time who had an experience with diastasis recti.
 The separation was seen as a cosmetic problem and most of the solutions focused on patching the gap instead of looking into what had caused it.

 > I couldn’t help wondering: if diastasis recti is just an aesthetic issue, why do I need a painkiller to sleep?

-Feeling lost and unsupported by healthcare, I studied across various disciplines to be able to manage my symptoms and continue to move and teach.
+Feeling lost and unsupported, I studied across various disciplines to be able to manage my symptoms and continue to move and teach.
 I searched for answers across yoga, Pilates, soft tissue therapy, corrective exercise, sport science and medicine, physiotherapy and women's health.
 Digging deeper and deeper eventually brought me to a master's degree in sports science, focusing on biomechanics and mechanisms of injuries.

 > I realised that my diastasis recti was not a problem in itself, but a symptom of non-optimal intra-abdominal pressure management that would have sooner or later led to an injury.